If you're looking for help to do with sexual harm, you've come to the right place.

 You may need medical attention, whether or not you report to the Police.

-A Doctor can check that you are physically OK, treat any injuries and give you medication if it's needed.
+A doctor or nurse can check that you are physically OK, treat any injuries and give you medication if it's needed.

-In most areas in New Zealand you can see a specially trained Doctor working at a Sexual Abuse Assessment and Treatment Service (SAATS).
+In most areas in New Zealand you can see a specially trained doctor or nurse working at a Sexual Abuse Assessment and Treatment Service (SAATS).

 You may want to take a support person such as a trusted friend, or whānau or family member, or a support person from a specialist support service.